Chemical contamination in food is one of the leading concerns of consumers. Read the article to learn about chemical contaminants and how to avoid...

-Such is the case when it comes to physical contamination from pests.
-Pathogens and diseases can result if these contaminants are introduced into the food.
-This effect highlights the importance of keeping pests out of the production area.
+Such is also the case when it comes to physical contamination from pests.
+Foodborne pathogens and diseases can result if these contaminants are introduced into the food.
+This effect highlights the importance of pest management outside of the production area.

 Cases of physical contamination can result in a widespread food recall in food manufacturers.
-In 2019, the presence of physical contaminants has topped the charts of food recalls.
-These contaminants were reported to be composed of hard and soft plastics, metal, rubber, and glass which may originate from packaging materials and unmaintained equipment.
+In recent years, the presence of physical contaminants has topped the charts of food recalls.
+These contaminants were reportedly composed of hard and soft plastics, metal, rubber, and glass, which may originate from packaging materials and unmaintained equipment.

 What is the main cause of food contamination?